Wednesday, August 23, 2006 - 05:52

 We heard quite a bit about rainforest destruction in the 80's and 90's.
 Even the Grateful Dead joined the efforts to raise awareness and gather support for rain forest preservation.
 In the past, the Dead stayed away from political activism because (quoting Jerry Garcia):

-But the Dead decided deforestation was too big of an issue to ignore and held a press conference at the United Nations in 1988 to discuss (quoting Jerry, once again):
+Power is a scary thing.
+When you feel that you are close to it, you want to make sure that it isn't used for misleading.
+So all this time we've avoided making any statements about politics, about alignments of any sort.But the Dead decided deforestation was too big of an issue to ignore and held a press conference at the United Nations in 1988 to discuss (quoting Jerry, once again):